Cover Crop Variety Trial

 Barley right, oats centre left, and triticale to far left (taller).

 To learn more about the BC Living Lab, visit www.bclivinglab.ca.
-This project is funded, in part, by Agriculture and Agri-Food Canada through the Agricultural Climate Solution; delivered by the Investment Agriculture Foundation of BC.
+This field trial was funded, in part, by Agriculture and Agri-Food Canada through the Agricultural Climate Solution โ€“ Living Lab program and On-Farm Climate Action Fund.

 How Can You Help?